ckan/ckan/doc/python-coding-standards.rst

 - `Google Python Style Guide <http://google-styleguide.googlecode.com/svn/trunk/pyguide.html>`_

-Commit Formatting Cleanups on master
+Commit formatting cleanups on master
 ------------------------------------

 Clean up formatting and PEP 8 issues on master, not on a feature branch.